microsoft/promptflow-resource-hub/sample_gallery/database_querying/cosmosdb_postgresql/Tutorial.md

 ## PostgreSQL/CosmosDB setup

-[Azure Cosmos DB for PostgreSQL](https://learn.microsoft.com/en-us/azure/cosmos-db/postgresql/) is a managed service for PostgreSQL extended with the [Citus open source](https://github.com/citusdata/citus) superpower of distributed *tables*.

-To create a PostgreSQL database on Azure, you can:
+[Azure Cosmos DB for PostgreSQL](https://learn.microsoft.com/en-us/azure/cosmos-db/postgresql/) is a managed PostgreSQL service, extended with the [Citus open source](https://github.com/citusdata/citus) *distributed tables* feature.
+Follow these steps to create a PostgreSQL database on Azure:

 1. Go to Azure portal, select `Create` to create the Azure resource in your subscription.
-Then s
 1. Select the `Azure Cosmos DB` resource type, select `PostgreSQL`.
-1. Then you can follow the [Create an Azure Cosmos DB for PostgreSQL cluster in the Azure portal](https://learn.microsoft.com/en-us/azure/cosmos-db/postgresql/quickstart-create-portal?tabs=direct) tutorial to complete the resource configuration as your needs.
+1. Follow the [Create an Azure Cosmos DB for PostgreSQL cluster in the Azure portal](https://learn.microsoft.com/en-us/azure/cosmos-db/postgresql/quickstart-create-portal?tabs=direct) tutorial to complete the resource configuration as per your needs.

 ![Create an Azure Cosmos DB account](./media/Create%20an%20Azure%20Cosmos%20DB%20account.png)

 ## Database setup

-In our imaginary scenario we will integrate customer data stored in Cosmosdb / PostgreSQL with GPT models to generate financial advise for a customer intended task e.g. loan application, debt repayment.
+In our imaginary scenario, we will integrate customer data stored in CosmosDB/PostgreSQL with GPT models to generate financial advice for a customer intended task e.g. loan application, debt repayment.

-After creating a cosmosdb instance on Azure we will create a customer banking db under postgresql / cosmosdb and upload banking data to it.
-GPT4 proves to be very useful in generating synthetic data, more on how to generate dataset using LLM you can refer to [Golden dataset](../../golden_dataset/copilot-golden-dataset-creation-guidance.md).
+After creating a CosmosDB instance on Azure, we will create a customer banking database under PostgreSQL/CosmosDB and upload banking data to it.
+To generate synthetic data for a banking customer database, I used LLM.

+> 💡 Tips:
+> More on how to generate dataset using LLM you can refer to [Golden dataset](../../golden_dataset/copilot-golden-dataset-creation-guidance.md).

-I simply used ChatGPT to create synthetic data for a banking customer database which will include data that can be used for financial advise such as “average_monthly_deposit”, “average_monthly_withdrawal”, “risk_tolerance”, “financial_goal” etc. I then copy ChatGPT generated synthetic data to a [data.csv](./source_file/data.csv) file and uploaded it to Cosmosdb/PostgreSQL database running on AzureI created earlier with a simple **df.to_sql** statement.
+The database will include data used for financial advice such as “average_monthly_deposit”, “average_monthly_withdrawal”, “risk_tolerance”, “financial_goal” etc. This data is then copied to a [data.csv](./source_file/data.csv) file and uploaded to the CosmosDB/PostgreSQL database on Azure using a simple **df.to_sql** statement.

 You can run code cells in the [cosmosdb_setup.ipynb](./source_file/cosmosdb_setup.ipynb) notebook to complete database setup: